 Following Arun’s passing in 2015, the Arun Verma Memorial Golf Tournament was created to honor him, while blending two of his passions: raising awareness regarding the impact of heart disease and playing golf with his dearest friends.
 Key staff at Galaxy Builders, including his sons, Neilesh and Manish, have collaborated to honor Arun’s legacy by continuing his work in the community, benefiting the American Heart Association.

 ARUN VERMA MEMORIAL TOURNAMENT

-On February 12, 2018 Galaxy hosted its third annual tournament.
-The event successfully sold out two courses and has raised over $160,000 in donations for the American Heart Association over the past three years.
+The event has successfully raised $222,278.44 in donations for the American Heart Association over the past four years.
 This annual event has allowed the American Heart Association to continue making an impact in our community with nearly 80 cents of every dollar going to research, education and community outreach.